 A point not mentioned in the play is that Queen Eleanor's first marriage had been with King Louis VII of France; the marriage was later dissolved for reasons of common ancestry, although Henry was exactly as close a relation as Louis had been.

-While it won a screenplay award, this film still holds jointly a record for the most Oscar category losses - 10.
-The other joint holders with 10 category losses are The turning Point, The Colour Purple, Gangs of New York, and True Grit.
+While it won a screenplay award, this film still holds jointly a record for the most Oscar category losses - 11.
+The other joint holders with 11 category losses are The Turning Point and The Color Purple.

 At the beginning of the DVD commentary, O'Toole relates his meeting with Anouilh in Paris a few years before the film was made because he was being considered for the play.
 Anouilh told him that he had been looking for an idea based on a rift in the leftist Théâtre National Populaire between the actors Gérard Philipe and Daniel Ivernel.
 He visited Canterbury and decided the Becket story would be a good vehicle.
 Philipe and Ivernel were cast as Becket and Henry respectively for the Paris premiere of the play, but Philipe died during rehearsals.